 Access to and from private property will be maintained at all times.
 If access to private property need to be temporarily limited, the Renewal Corporation will make these arrangements in advance with the effected private property owner.
-The Renewal Corporation will coordinate improvements property at the intersection of OR 66 and the access road to J.C.
-Boyle dam with Green Diamond Resource Company.
+The Renewal Corporation will coordinate improvements at the intersections of OR 66 with Green Diamond Resource Company and applicable private residences.
 There are no school zones within the work area.
 Renewal Corporation personnel will not use Topsy Grade Road beyond the J.C.
 Boyle Development access point.